leninepestana/bdsqueries/README.md

 }
 ```

-To test the application I will test it in the main class, with the CommandLineRunner
+To test the application I will test it in the main class, with the *CommandLineRunner*

 The code placed inside the run method will be executed right at the beginning of the application

-I will do a call from here to CustomerRepository to return the database querie as we can see with line below passing the value *RS* in the argument of the search
+I will do a call from here to *CustomerRepository* to return the database query as we can see with line below passing the value *RS* in the argument of the search

 ```code
 List<CustomerNameProjection> list = customerRepository.search1("RS");